Six things we learned from Elon Musk interview

 There is no blanket definition of hate speech under American law, which is generally much more permissive than other countries because of the first amendment to the US Constitution.

-2. He didn't vote for Donald Trump
+2. He voted for Joe Biden

-Close to half the country voted for Mr Trump in the last US election, Mr Musk said, but: "I wasn't one of them."
+Close to half the country voted for Mr Trump in the last US election, Mr Musk said, but he added: "I wasn't one of them.
+I voted for Biden."

 In another part of the interview, he defended ending a Twitter ban on Mr Trump who had been removed in 2021 when the platform accused him of inciting violence.